J-Grier/take_me_out_to_the_ball_game/README.md

 ## 🚧 Limitations
 - Players with too little data (e.g. injured stars) may be excluded unless specifically recovered
 - Model assumes monthly aggregation — can be adapted to game-level with daily anchoring

+> ⚠️ **Player Coverage Note**:
+> Star players like Aaron Judge and Ronald Acuña Jr. do not appear in the dataset due to data availability or filtering steps.
+This affects the top end of the OPS+ distribution, and model evaluation should be interpreted in that context.

 ## 📈 Future Improvements
 - Incorporate pitcher-adjusted context for matchup-specific forecasts